LucasRufo/solid-principles-with-csharp/README.md

 }
 ```

-Now our `CityRepository` only has the `List` method, and our code is respecting the principle.
+Now our `CityRepository` only has the `List` method, and our code respects the principle.

 ## Dependency Inversion Principle